-People who have close family relatives who have developed NHL may be at increased risk for this cancer.
+People who have close family relatives with a history of NHL may be at increased risk for this cancer.
 However, no definitive hereditary or genetic link has been established.

 Viral or bacterial infections may play a role in some lymphomas.
 These include:

-- Epstein-Barr virus (EBV), the cause of mononucleosis, is highly associated with one type of Burkitt's lymphoma and with NHLs linked to immunodeficiency diseases.
-It is also a risk factor for Hodgkin's disease.
+- EBV, the cause of mononucleosis, is highly associated with one type of Burkitt's lymphoma and with NHLs linked to immunodeficiency diseases.
+It is also a risk factor for Hodgkin disease.

-- The human immunodeficiency virus (HIV), which causes AIDS, increases the risk for Burkitt's lymphoma and diffuse large B-cell lymphoma.
+- The human immunodeficiency virus (HIV), which causes AIDS, increases the risk for Burkitt's lymphoma and DLBCL.

 - The hepatitis C virus (HCV) may increase the risk for certain types of lymphomas.

-- The Helicobacter pylori bacterium, which causes stomach ulcers, is associated with increased risk for mucosa-associated lymphoid tissue lymphomas (MALT).
-(The use of antibiotics to get rid of the bacteria may cause remission in some patients who have early-stage MALT lymphoma.)
+- The Helicobacter pylori bacterium, which causes stomach ulcers, is associated with increased risk for MALT lymphomas.
+(The use of antibiotics to get rid of the bacteria may cause remission in some people who have early-stage MALT lymphoma.)

 Immune System Deficiency Disorders

-- HIV-positive patients and those with full-blown AIDS are at higher risk for NHL, and the disease is more likely to be widespread in these patients than in those without the immune disease.
+- HIV-positive patients and those with full-blown AIDS are at higher risk for NHL, and the disease is more likely to be widespread in these people than in those without it.
 Most AIDS-related NHLs are high-grade lymphomas.

 - People who have organ transplants are at higher risk for NHL, probably due to multiple factors, including the drugs used to suppress the immune system and the transplanted organ itself.

-- Patients who have had high-dose chemotherapy with stem-cell transplantation are at higher risk.
+- People who have had high-dose chemotherapy and stem-cell transplantation are at higher risk.

-Patients with a history of autoimmune diseases, including rheumatoid arthritis (RA), systemic lupus erythematosus, Hashimoto's thyroiditis, Crohn's disease, and Sjögren's syndrome, are at an increased risk for certain NHLs, such as marginal zone lymphomas.
+People with a history of autoimmune diseases, including rheumatoid arthritis (RA), systemic lupus erythematosus, Hashimoto's thyroiditis, Crohn disease, and Sjögren syndrome, are at an increased risk for certain NHLs, such as MZLs.

 Overexposure to a number of industrial and agricultural chemicals (such as pesticides, herbicides, and petrochemicals) has been linked to an increased risk for lymphomas.
 The data, however, are not consistent.

-People who have had radiation treatment for cancers such as Hodgkin's disease appear to have an increased risk for later developing non-Hodgkin's disease.
-The risk may be higher for patients treated with both chemotherapy and radiation.
+People who have had radiation treatment for cancers such as Hodgkin's disease appear to have an increased risk for later developing NHLs.
+The risk may be higher for people treated with both chemotherapy and radiation.